Blog

 Don't panic!
 False-positives from GuardDuty and Network Load Balancer (NLB)

-March 20, 2018 by Paulina Budzoń
+20 March 2018 · Paulina Budzoń

 If you’re keeping in touch with new services provided by AWS, you probably heard about new security monitoring tool: GuardDuty.
 You probably also noticed a whole new family of Elastic Load Balancers (v2), which includes Network Load Balancers (NLB).
 Deploying those two new services may generate some unexpected results - and here’s why.